Digitizing Tools in ArcGIS Pro

 9. Editing Vertices

-Editing vertices allows you to modify the coordinates or positions of the individual points that define the shape of a geographic feature.
+Editing vertices allows you to modify the coordinates of the individual points that define the shape of a geographic feature.

 First, adding new vertices to a line or polygon refines its accuracy and adds more detail.
 Secondly, deleting vertices simplifies the shape by reducing the number of points defining it.